Call for Volunteers

 Support instructors are individuals of high personal standards, sharing their know-how and experience in order to reinforce the educational system and contribute their added value.
-This program has been operating successfully since 2013, with mathematics and science studies, supported by the Embassy of the United States of America.
-Based on the acquired knowledge and experience, and as per the Ministry of Education request, the program is expanding its scope to include English studies.
+This program, initiated and funded by the Trump Foundation, has been operating successfully with mathematics and science studies since 2013 and with English studies since 2016, supported by the Embassy of the United States of America.

 When it comes to English language education, the educational system is forced to deal with heterogeneous classrooms, learning gaps that emerge in elementary school, reading and writing difficulties and lack of English as a spoken language.
 A significant difficulty is that school children do not understand the relevance of learning English to enrich their daily lives and future.